 Tripod Collars and Feet

-With heavy lenses, it’s best to support the camera/lens combination from the lens.
-This is true whether or not you’re handholding the combination or whether it is mounted to a tripod.
-You want to avoid unsupported weight hanging off the front of the camera’s lens mount.
+With heavy lenses, it’s best to support the camera/lens combination from the lens when carrying it.
+This is true whether or not you’re handholding the combination, whether it is mounted to a tripod, or whether you're transporting it via a carrying strap.
+You want to avoid unsupported weight hanging off the front of the camera’s lens mount when the lens is heavier than the camera body.
 With smaller lenses (up through the f/1.8 S primes and the mid-range zooms), this typically isn’t an issue.
 But with heavier and longer lenses with significant mass, it is.

-You can find a number of third party feet these days:
+You can find a number of third party feet these days for the lenses that support replaceable feet:

-Some lenses that you might want a tripod mount for don’t have tripod collars, thus no tripod mount.
+Some lenses that you might want a tripod mount for don’t have tripod collars, at all, thus no tripod mount.
 Third party solutions have appeared for this:

 iShoot also makes tripod collars for some of the Nikkor PC-E lenses, available on Amazon.